hherzl/playground-kfvrjkrw/markdowns/welcome.md

 IRepository interface represents the model for features.

-IWarehouseRepository interface contains all operations related for Warehouse feature, in this guide, we're working only with Warehouse.StockItems table.
+IWarehouseRepository interface contains all operations related for Warehouse feature, in this guide, We're working only with Warehouse.StockItems table.

 Repository class is the abstract model for repositories.